gaseiji/peter-featherstone.github.io/source/2017-09-14-the-single-responsibility-principle.html.markdown

 date:   2017-09-14 16:41:21 +0100
 ---

-The Single Responsibility Principle is the first principle mentioned in the famous SOLID methodology that we should try and follow whenever we build software.
+Dani <3 - The Single Responsibility Principle is the first principle mentioned in the famous SOLID methodology that we should try and follow whenever we build software.
 Building software in a SOLID way allows us to keep our code flexible, maintainable and most importantly of all – testable!

 The Single Responsibility Principle at heart is a very, very simple principle to understand and simply states that: